ranedk/tuts/kotlin/kotlintuts/README.md

 This works because any input parameter will be cast into `Any`

-However, the output type will always be "Any", which cannot be casted into anything else (run time exception ClassCastException)
+However, the output type will always be "Any", which if upcasted may lead to runtime exception (ClassCastException)

 The way to solve this is using Generics in functions
 ```kotlin